brettgoss/homelab/README.md

 Most config files and sensitive data is excluded from this repo, but everything else should be bootable with just the `docker-compose.yml`'s.

-Clone the repo, and then boot each service individually with `docker-compose up` in their respective directories.
+Clone the repo, and then boot all services at once with `docker compose up` in the project root, or boot each service individually with `docker compose up` in its respective directory.

 ## Updating